-'''

 DEFAULT_FILENAME = 'unknown'

-'''

-The filename that is used when the user did not specify a filename when retrieving the config instance static get_version (config: TConfig) \rightarrow Optional[packaging.version.Version] Retrieve the parsed version number from a given config instance.
+The filename that is used when the user did not specify a filename when retrieving the config instance

-- static from_filename (filename: str) \rightarrow TConfig Create a configuration instance from a file-name.

-''' static from_string (data: str) \rightarrow TConfig Create a configuration instance from a text-string '''

-static update_from_file (config: TConfig, filename: str) \rightarrow None Updates an existing config instance from a given filename.
+- static empty () \rightarrow TConfig Create an empty configuration instance. - static from_filename (filename: str) \rightarrow TConfig Create a configuration instance from a file-name. - static from_string (data: str) \rightarrow TConfig Create a configuration instance from a text-string - static get_version (config: TConfig) \rightarrow Optional[packaging.version.Version] Retrieve the parsed version number from a given config instance. - static update_from_file (config: TConfig, filename: str) \rightarrow None Updates an existing config instance from a given filename.